$ aws cloudformation validate-template --profile your-profile --template-body file:///path/to/shinyproxy-template.yaml

 └── app.R

-• The application plots the coefficients of the Lasso and Ridge regression models to illustrate the effects of regularization on the statistical significance of model coefficients.
+The application plots the coefficients of the lasso and ridge regression models to illustrate the effects of regularization on the statistical significance of point estimators for the known parameters.

 library(bs4Dash)